-The complex epicycles were needed in Ptolemy's model because
+The complexities such as epicycles in Ptolemy's model were

-of two factors: the fact that the Earth moves, whereas it was
+needed because of two factors: the fact that the Earth moves,

-assumed to be stationary, and the fact that actual orbits are
+whereas it was assumed to be stationary, and the fact that actual

 Note that Kepler's Laws were derived empirically from

 Tycho's data.
 They are not "theoretical."
 They simply summarize the

 Kepler was a very smart person, but his breakthrough was entirely